 In order to arm child advocates with the tools and information they need to discuss child well-being data and policy with their elected representatives, the Colorado Children's Campaign has compiled this collection of publications.
-The collection includes annual reports, briefs, Children's Budgets, Kids Counts, a wide variety of fact sheets, and more.
-Publications explore topics like child health, early childhood learning and development, K-12 education, and economic and fiscal policy.
+The collection includes annual reports, briefs, archived Colorado Children's Budgets, KIDS COUNT reports, fact sheets, and more.
+Publications explore topics such as child health, early childhood learning and development, K-12 education, and economic and fiscal policy.

 Please use the filters in the sidebar to further refine your search.

 The 2021 KIDS COUNT in Colorado! report examines how children fared during the first year of the COVID-19 crisis.
 The new hardships posed by the COVID-19 crisis have the potential to exacerbate the challenges Colorado families were already facing before the pandemic began.View Publication

 The 2021 KIDS COUNT in Colorado! report examines how children fared during the first year of the COVID-19 crisis.
 The data included in the report illustrate the pandemic’s far-reaching effects on Colorado kids, from increased housing instability and hunger to difficulty accessing health care, child care, preschool and K-12 education.View Publication